typed-ember/ember-cli-typescript/tests/dummy/app/templates/docs/configuration.md

 2. Closely related to the previous point: any changes you do make to `outDir` won't have any effect on how _Ember_ builds your application—we run the entire build pipeline through Babel's TypeScript support instead of through the TypeScript compiler.

-3. Since your application is built by Babel, and only *type-checked* by TypeScript, the `target` key in `tsconfig.json` is ignored.
-The Babel configuration in your app's `config/targets.js` will determine the build output instead.
+3. Since your application is built by Babel, and only *type-checked* by TypeScript, we set the `target` key in `tsconfig.json` to the current version of the ECMAScript standard so that type-checking uses the latest and greatest from the JavaScript standard library.
+The Babel configuration in your app's `config/targets.js` and any included polyfills will determine the final build output.

 4. If you make changes to the paths included in or excluded from the build via your `tsconfig.json` (using the `"include"`, `"exclude"`, or `"files"` keys), you will need to restart the server to take the changes into account: ember-cli-typescript does not currently watch the `tsconfig.json` file.